Lanna people: Origin

-According to linguistic and other historical evidence, Tai-speaking tribes migrated southwestward to the modern territories of Laos and Thailand from Guangxi sometime between the 8th and the 10th centuries.
-The Tai assimilated or pushed out indigenous Austroasiatic Mon–Khmer peoples, and settled on the fringes of the Indianized kingdoms of the Mon and Khmer Empire.
-The blending of peoples and the influx of Indian philosophy, religion, language, culture and customs via and alongside some Austroasiatic element enriched the culture of the Tai peoples, but the Tais remained in contact with the other Tai mueang.

 The presence of the Yuan in what is now northern Thailand has been documented since the 11th century.
 The core of their original settlement area lies in the basin of the Kok and Ing rivers in what is now Chiang Rai province.
 Since the Yuan, like other Tai peoples, traditionally live from wet rice cultivation, they settled only in the river plains of northern Thailand, not in the mountain ranges that run through it and make up three quarters of the area.
 They formed small-scale principalities (Mueang).
 The geography of the settlement area prevented the formation of larger communities.

 Kingdom of Hiran

 The Kingdom of Hiran was a state formed in the 7th century AD in what is now northern Thailand.
-There are no written records of Hiran prior to the reign of King Mangrai, the founder and ruler of Lan na from 1296 to 1317.
+There are no written records of Hiran prior to the reign of King Mangrai, the founder and ruler of Lanna from 1296 to 1317.
 In the 8th century, the city of Yonok was founded in the area of today's Chiang Saen district by subjugating the pre-existing Khmu and Lawa populations.
 After the city of Yonok was destroyed in an earthquake, the Tai Yuan rebuilt the city at Vieng Prueksa in present-day Mae Sai district (Chiang Rai Province), where they formed an elected monarchy.
 Vieng Prueksa came under the sphere of influence of the Lavo Kingdom, now Lopburi, which was a vassal state of the Khmer state of Chenla.

 The king of Lavo forced the accession to the throne of Lawachangkarat, who became ruler of the new kingdom in 638 and changed the name of the capital to Hiran.
 Around the year 850, the seventh king of Hiran, Laokiang, had Yonok rebuilt on the current site of Chiang Saen, which took the name of Ngoenyang and became the new capital.
 From then on, the Kingdom of Hiran was called the Kingdom of Ngoenyang and expanded significantly, subsequently by occupying the Laotian territories of Meuang Sua and Mueang Theng, today's Luang Prabang and Dien Bien Phu.